cbr9/organizer/README.md

 - [ ] file content filter
 - [x] compressed file extraction action
 - [x] refactor
-- [ ] debug option adding debug logs
+- [ ] refactor logger so all logs are put into one file. debug logs should not be written to stout unless a --debug option is provided. each run should have its own log file in a folder named with the time the program was run
 - [ ] TESTS!!